-Claudio Ranieri sacked nine months after Premier League title
+Sacked Leicester City boss Claudio Ranieri issues emotional statement

 - Decision provoked shocked and angry comments online

-- Ranieri was considered the most successful Leicester City manager ever
+- Ranieri considered Leicester City's most successful boss

-Ranieri, who was appointed in July 2015, steered the club to one of the most unlikely success stories in sports history.
-The team won the league title for the first time since its 1884 formation after starting the season with 5,000-to-1 odds to do so.
+In one of the most unlikely success stories in sports history, the Italian guided the club to its first league title despite starting the season as 5000-1 outsiders.

-"Domestic results in the current campaign have placed the club's Premier League status under threat and the board reluctantly feels that a change of leadership, while admittedly painful, is necessary in the club's greatest interest," Leicester's Thai owners said in a statement.
+But the Foxes' fairytale did not continue into this season, and with Leicester a point away from the drop zone -- they could become the first defending champions since 1938 to be relegated -- the club parted company with Ranieri Thursday.

+In a statement issued through the League Managers' Association, Ranieri said: "After the euphoria of last season and being crowned Premier League champions all I dreamt of was staying with Leicester City, the club I love, for always.
+Sadly this was not to be."

 From defending champion to relegation zone